Expand your knowledge of lasers in dentistry!

 Gilbert, AZ, US

-Dental Laser Proficiency Curriculum
+Dental Laser Courses Proficiency Curriculum Continuing Education (CE)

 The ALSC’s curriculum overcomes the known limitations of many laser dentistry courses and includes the detailed physics of soft tissue ablation and coagulation with laser and hot tip (non-laser) devices.
-ALSC will provide lecture notes handouts, ALSC online laser-tissue interaction knowledge exam, and an option for online laser safety training and examination through the Laser Institute of America.
+ALSC will provide lecture notes handouts, an ALSC online laser-tissue interaction knowledge exam, and an option for online laser safety training and examination through the Laser Institute of America.

 Laser Dentistry Training Topics Include: